 ACR technology is an effective way for operators and broadcasters to address the demand for experiences that are Personalized, Social, and Interactive.
-As advertisers evolve towards the demands of today’s TV viewing habits, OTT marketing, CTV advertising, and ACR tech are becoming a significant part of a business marketing plan.
+As advertisers evolve toward the demands of today’s TV viewing habits, OTT marketing, CTV advertising, and ACR tech are becoming a significant part of a business marketing plan.

 Whether you’re new to connected TV advertising (CTV) and ACR data, or just want to learn more, here’s what every marketer needs to know about ACR in local TV advertising.